 Classic Motorcycles are a class apart!
 Bikes will never be built the same.
 The bikes of today are technological masterpieces but they are just that, cold tech machines, not the street riders built with soul and love.

 Back in the day, motorcycles emulated a persona.
 They weren’t centred on speed and technical jargon, but pure love of building machines which could perform exceptionally well - even though they were hand-crafted - oozed out.
 If you wish to lay your eyes of these beauties, South of England Classic Bike Show and Jumble is the place to be.Features

-The main highlight, apart from the show of pre-1980 bikes is the guest of honour Dave Degens.
-Yes, you read it right, it’s the same legendary two time winner of the Barcelona 24 hour challenge and the Triton builder.
-Participants of the show get a chance to meet and greet Dave and his Bike Clinic at the venue.
-He will graciously participate in the question and answer session apart from reminiscing on his past experiences.
+The main highlight, apart from the show of pre-1980 bikes, is the guest of honour Dave Degens.
+Yes, you read it right, it’s the same legendary two-time winner of the Barcelona 24-hour challenge, and the Triton builder.
+Participants of the show get a chance to attend a meet and greet with Dave and his Bike Clinic at the venue.
+He will graciously participate in the question and answer session and reminisce on his past experiences.
 There may also be a Fire-Up paddock.

 Those who are interested in hosting a stall at the Classic show can do so by getting in touch with the organizers.
 Apart from getting an eye-full of all the classic bikes, there are endless garage sales to pick through.
 You never know the treasures you will find at these sales.

 Food options are aplenty, previous events here featured Italian smokerie, hog roasts, toasty sandwiches, standalone burgers and coffee stalls.Venue